Kaltsoon/react-native-material/material/2-react-native-basics.md

 ### Exercise

-The current version of the rated repositories list looks quite grim.
+The current version of the reviewed repositories list looks quite grim.
 Modify the _RepositoryListItem_ component so that it also displays reporitory author's avatar image.
 You can implement this by using the [Image](https://reactnative.dev/docs/image) component.
 Counts, such as number of stars and forks, larger than or equal to 1000 should be displayed in thousands with precision of one decimal and with a "k" suffix.
 This means that for example fork count of 8439 should be displayed as "8.4k".
-Also polish the overall look of the component so that the rated repositories list looks something like this:
+Also polish the overall look of the component so that the reviewed repositories list looks something like this:

 ![Application preview](images/7.jpg)